 Tarasenko, Steen score late, lift Blues past Canucks 4-3

 St. Louis Blues' Vladimir Tarasenko , of Russia, and Vancouver Canucks' Jack Skille reach for the puck during the second period of an NHL hockey game, Thursday, Feb.
 16, 2017, in St. Louis.
-St. Louis Blues' Robert Bortuzzo is checked by Vancouver Canucks' Brandon Sutter during the second period of an NHL hockey game, Thursday, Feb.
+St. Louis Blues' Vladimir Tarasenko , of Russia, and Vancouver Canucks' Jack Skille reach for the puck during the second period of an NHL hockey game, Thursday, Feb.
 16, 2017, in St. Louis.

 Add your comments below